dariocazzani/World-Models-TensorFlow/README.md

 ### 1. Stateless Agents

-Train the agents to drive around using only the information from the current frame
+Train the agents to drive around using only the information from the current frame.

 ```
-cd
+cd 01-VAE/
 ```
+And follow the instructions there

 ### 2. Train the RNN